ozairs/apiconnect/openid/README.md

 1. Configure environment for OAuth Access Code
 	* Open a command prompt and make sure your in the project directory (ie same directory as the project yaml files).
 Enter the command `apic config:set oauth-redirect-uri=https://www.getpostman.com/oauth2/callback`.
-	* Verify that the `oauth-redirect-uri` is set within the file `.apiconnect/config`.
-You can always manually add the following line:
+	* Verify that the `oauth-redirect-uri` is set within the file `.apiconnect/config` otherwise manually add it.
 	`oauth-redirect-uri: 'https://www.getpostman.com/oauth2/callback'`
 	* Open Postman Preferences and disable **Automatically follow redirects**.
 	![alt](media/postman.png)